This topic describes the UNION clause.

 SELECT statements that represent the direct operands of the

-UNION clause must produce the same number of columns.
+UNION clause must generate the same number of columns.
 The corresponding columns must be

 of compatible data types.